department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/fsgli.md

 ### What kind of life insurance benefits can I get with FSGLI?

-Up to a maximum of $100,000 of coverage for you, not to exceed the Servicemember’s SGLI coverage, and $10,000 for each dependent child.
+Up to a maximum of $100,000 of coverage for you, not to exceed your Servicemember’s SGLI coverage, and $10,000 for each dependent child.
 Dependent children get free coverage.

 ### How do I get these benefits?

 - **If you’re the civilian spouse of a Servicemember signed up for full-time SGLI**, we’ll automatically insure you under FSGLI.
-In this case, we’ll automatically take your premium out of your spouse’s pay.
+In this case, we’ll automatically take your premium out of your Servicemember’s pay.

 - **If you’re a military spouse and you were married on or after January 2, 2013**, we won’t automatically cover you.
-You’ll need to sign up using VA Form SGLV 8286A (Spouse Coverage Election and Certificate).
-Complete the form and hand it in to your unit's personnel officer.
-[Download VA Form SGLV 8286A](http://www.benefits.va.gov/INSURANCE/forms/8286A.htm).
+You’ll need to sign up using the Spouse Coverage Election and Certificate.
+Fill out this form and have your Servicemember hand it in to the personnel office for their unit.
+[Download the Spouse Coverage Election and Certificate](http://www.benefits.va.gov/INSURANCE/forms/SGLV_8286A_ed2017-04.PDF).

-### How much will I pay for spousal coverage—and how do the premium payments work?
+### How much will my Servicemember pay for spousal coverage—and how do the premium payments work?

-You’ll pay a premium for your spouse’s coverage, which will increase as your spouse ages.
-Choose your spouse’s age below to view current spousal coverage monthly premium rates based on the amount of insurance coverage you want.
+Your Servicemember will pay a premium for your coverage, which will increase as you age.
+Choose your age below to view current spousal coverage monthly premium rates based on the amount of insurance coverage you want.

 <div class="usa-accordion">
 <ul class="usa-unstyled-list">